Mariah Carey: 2005–2007: Resurgence with The Emancipation of Mimi

 Carey's tenth studio album, The Emancipation of Mimi in 2005, was produced with the Neptunes, Kanye West and Carey's longtime collaborator, Jermaine Dupri.
-She described the album as "very much like a party record."
+She described the album as "very much like a party record".
 The Emancipation of Mimi topped the charts in the United States, becoming her fifth number-one album and first since Butterfly (1997), and was warmly accepted by critics.
 Caroline Sullivan of The Guardian defined it as "cool, focused and urban [... some of] the first Mariah Carey tunes in years which I wouldn't have to be paid to listen to again," while USA Todays Elysa Gardner wrote, "The [songs] truly reflect the renewed confidence of a songbird who has taken her shots and kept on flying."

 The album's second single, "We Belong Together", became a "career re-defining" song for Carey, after a relatively unsuccessful period and a point when many critics had considered her career over.

-Music critics heralded "We Belong Together" as her "return to form," as well as the "return of The Voice," while many felt it would revive "faith" in Carey's potential as a balladeer.
+Music critics heralded the song as her "return to form," as well as the "return of The Voice," while many felt it would revive "faith" in Carey's potential as a balladeer.
 "We Belong Together" broke several records in the United States and became Carey's sixteenth chart topper on the Billboard Hot 100.
-After staying at number one for fourteen non-consecutive weeks, the song became the second-longest-running number one song in US chart history, behind Carey's "One Sweet Day".
-Billboard listed it as the "song of the decade" and the ninth most popular song of all time.
+After staying at number one for fourteen non-consecutive weeks, it became the second-longest-running number one song in US chart history at the time, behind Carey's "One Sweet Day".
+"We Belong Together" topped the Year-End Hot 100 Chart of 2005, a first for Carey.
+By the end of the 2000s, Billboard listed it as the "Song of the Decade", making Carey the only artist to achieve the feat twice.
 The song broke several airplay records, and according to Nielsen BDS, and gathered both the largest one-day and one-week audiences in history.